imdreamrunner/yogurt.cloud/README.md

 * Call ID: A unique 2 byte ID for a service call.
 * EOM: Indicating if the packet is the last packet for a message.
-* EOC: Indicating if the message is the last message of a call.
+* ACK: Indicating if the message is pure ACK, i.e. no need to ACK again.
 * Packet ID: A 4 byte integer representing the fragment ID for current message.
 * ACK Packet ID: Next packet expected from sender, for replying message only.
 * Packet Body: Data in the packet.